queryluke/masseffect-5e-data/data/class-features/omni-shield-2.md

 ---
 Starting at 14th level, you can transform your omni-shield into a fire shield or cryo shield.

 __Fire Shield__.
-Gain all the benefits of Omni-Shield.
-In addition, a target hit by a Fire Shield attack takes 3d10 fire damage.
-This damage detonates primed targets, but you are immune to any detonating effects.
+* +1 AC.
+* If a creature within <me-distance length="5" /> of you is attacked, you may use your reaction to impose disadvantage on that attack.
+* As an action, you can make a melee weapon attack with your omni-shield.
+You are proficient with this attack and add your powercasting modifier to the attack and damage rolls.
+On a hit, it deals 4d10 fire damage and detonates primed targets.

 __Cryo Shield__.
+* +1 AC.
+* If a creature within <me-distance length="5" /> of you is attacked, you may use your reaction to impose disadvantage on that attack.
+* As an action, you can make a melee weapon attack with your omni-shield.
+You are proficient with this attack and add your powercasting modifier to the attack and damage rolls.
-Gain all the benefits of Omni-Shield.
-In addition, a target hit by a Cryo Shield attack takes 1d8 cold damage and must succeed on a DC 13 Strength saving throw or become <me-condition id="frozen"/> until the end its next turn.
+On a hit, it deals 2d8 cold damage and detonates primed targets and the target must succeed on a Strength saving throw against your powercasting DC or become <me-condition id="frozen"/> until the end its next turn.